rdhaliwal/slightly-less-simple-bower-registry/README.md

 ### Usage

 Install with `npm install -g slightly-less-simple-bower-registry`.

 Then you can run the server as `slightly-less-simple-bower-registry`.
+TODO: Fix this?

 The server runs on port 3333.
 By default the registry data is stored in a single file `./package-data.json`.